hturnbull93/bank/README.md

 ### Accounts

-- [ ] 1
+- [x] 1

 > As a Bank Manager,
 > So that we only take customers money,
 > I want accounts to start with balance 0

-In `spec/account_spec.rb` wrote a tests for an Account class that is initialised with a balance of 0.
+In `spec/account_spec.rb` wrote a test for an Account class that is initialised with a balance of 0.
 Red.

 In `lib/account.rb`:

 Added class Account with initialize method setting balance attribute with 0, exposed as readable.

+### Deposits

+- [ ] 2

+> As a Customer,
+> So I can keep my money safe,
+> I want to be able to deposit into my account

+Test for Account for a deposit method taking 100 results in a balance of 100.
+Red.

 <!-- Links -->